SoarGroup/Soar/README.md

 * [The Soar home page](http://soar.eecs.umich.edu/)
 * [The GitHub project page](https://github.com/SoarGroup/Soar)

-Note that the readme included with the Soar distribution for endusers is in the [Release-Support](https://github.com/SoarGroup/Release-Support/blob/master/txt/README) repository.
+Note that the readme included with the Soar distribution for end-users is in the [Release-Support](https://github.com/SoarGroup/Release-Support/blob/master/txt/README) repository.

 # Soar Builds